WROW: Early years

 The relationship with ABC was short lived, with WROW taking the CBS affiliation from 980 WTRY in November 1954, in a deal to get the rights to the CBS television network for its soon-to-debut co-owned TV station, WROW-TV channel 41, (today's ABC-affiliated WTEN on channel 10).
 In 1957, Hudson Valley Broadcasting became the Capital Cities Television Corporation, as Albany is the capital city of New York State.
 In 1960, the name was changed to Capital Cities Broadcasting, to reflect its increasing radio holdings, including WROW.
 (WROW is historically notable for being the first station owned by Capital Cities Communications, which in 1985 purchased the American Broadcasting Company, becoming one of the largest media companies in existence at the time of that purchase.)

 The CBS Radio affiliation has remained on WROW since 1950, and was shared for a time with 100.9 WKLI-FM, the original home of the Magic format, beginning in 2001.

 Beautiful music

 In the late 1950s, WROW decided to flip to a Top 40 format, the first such attempt in the Capital District, which was initially a hit.
-But Capital Cities's success with the beautiful music format in New York City and other markets led WROW to switch to easy listening around 1963.
+But Capital Cities' success with the beautiful music format in New York City and other markets led WROW to switch to easy listening around 1963.